Search This Blog

 As distinguished participants with diverse land economics expertise traveled to Sarasota for the Tours, it was synergistic to host an LED event the day prior to the Tours.

-The Gulf Coast Community Foundation generously hosted the LED at their Philanthropy Center in downtown Sarasota.
+The Gulf Coast Community Foundation (GCCF) generously hosted the LED at their Philanthropy Center in downtown Sarasota.

 The Regeneration in ACTION Magazine article, Water Challenges, Economics, and Nature-Based Solutions, published as a thorough synopsis of the empowering day; the Holly Elmore Images (HEI) album, February 25, 2025 Land Economics Dialogues, provides a pictorial recap of the LED.